 Financial Derivatives Segment: For this segment and for Futures with delivery of the underlying asset at maturity, CRCC performs the delivery versus payment process once the Members responsible for delivering assets to CRCC have done so.
 The final settlement is managed by CRCC through links to the deposits for the delivery of securities and to the payment system for cash payments.
 In this sense, the delivery of securities to CRCC is made through the CSD by means of delivery vs free (DVF) transactions, the purpose of which, in accordance with the deposit regulations, is given upon opening the account, and the delivery of the funds to CRCC through the system of automatic debit payments from the deposit accounts of the Clearing Members.
 Once CRCC receives the securities and the cash, it executes the corresponding exchange.

-Fixed Income and Equity Segments: In these segments, centralized securities deposits execute the final settlement of repo operations and repo operations, delivery vs payment (DVP) on a gross basis operation by operation.
+Fixed Income Segment: In this segment, centralized securities deposits execute the final settlement of simultaneous operations, delivery vs payment (DVP) on a gross basis operation by operation.